I have not given up on T20 format, will see after IPL: Rohit Sharma | Sports-Games

 India's Test and ODI captain Rohit Sharma on Monday said he has no plans to ''give up on T20 Internationals'' amid strong indications that the transition has already started under Hardik Pandya.

-Rohit, along with another former skipper Virat Kohli and recently sacked vice-captain KL Rahul, are currently not a part of the shortest format.
+Rohit, another former skipper Virat Kohli and recently sacked vice-captain KL Rahul are not currently a part of the shortest format.

-''Firstly, it is not possible to play back-to-back matches.
-You need to give them (all format players) enough break.
-I definitely fall in that as well.
-We have three T20Is against New Zealand.
-We will see what happens after IPL.
-I have not decided to give up the format,'' Rohit told mediapersons on the eve of first ODI against Sri Lanka.
+''At the moment I think it was made clear in the past that it's a 50-over World Cup year for us.
+And for some of the guys it's not possible to play all formats,'' Rohit replied to a query from PTI on the eve of the first ODI against Sri Lanka on Tuesday.

+Rohit said that a new look team has played the T20Is against Sri Lanka due to workload management of some of the senior players.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)